-In today’s training, you’ll discover the reasons why most retail traders fail and how you can avoid it.
+In today’s training, I’ll share with you the reasons why most traders fail and how you can avoid it.

 Because if you understand what makes all the new traders fail, then it would put you ahead of them and bring you closer to becoming a consistently profitable trader.

 1. You rely on indicators to analyse the markets

 There is nothing wrong with indicators and they are not bad.